steentottrup/Content-Store/doc/apis.md

-# Content Store Api
+# Apis

-The Content Store solution, being a headless/decoupled content management system, has a powerful Api to access the content it stores.
+The Content Store solution, being a headless/decoupled content management system, has a powerful, but simple, Api to access the content it stores.
 The solution actually includes 2 Apis, one is commonly referred to as the Api, the Content Store Api, the other is the Content Store Back Office Api.

 ## Content Store Api
 The Api you should use to create, read, update and delete content in your Content Store solution.